Do you have a “difficult” child? We were blessed with two kids that I would say fit in that category.

 3. Calm and Consistent Discipline

 Since the difficult child tends to get in trouble often, and has that personality that can frustrate you, it’s easy to get into “angry mode” with them.
 It’s also easy to get resentful because of the extra time and energy they require, not to mention frequent discipline.
-Since they are often angry, it definitely is important to remember that an angry parent won’t solve anything!
-“A soft answer turneth away wrath.”
-I think that means your anger as well as the child’s.

-I have had to purposefully choose to lower my voice and use a kind tone, when inside I just wanted to yell and let them have it!
+I learned that I had to purposefully choose to lower my voice and use a kind tone, when inside I just wanted to yell and let them have it!
 Forcing myself to be quiet in my response, helped calm me AND the child.
 Having a written list of rules and consequences helps with this.
 When the difficult child breaks a rule, you calmly remind them of the rule, and say here is the consequence.
 It is the same each time, and for each child.
 This keeps the difficult child from feeling picked on, as they usually get in trouble WAY more often than their siblings.
 They know the rules and consequences are the same for each child in the home, and that they don’t vary based on your mood that day.

 4. Lots of Encouragement